solemnsky/solemnsky-js/README.md

 ### initialisation

+- init(initdata): called exactly once at the beginning of the game, with an initial state value

 - createState(key): this provides an initial state value, given a key, to be used when the game starts up from nothing
-- init(initdata): called exactly once at the beginning of the game, with an initial state value
+- describeState(): describes the current state of the game to a new client

 - describeAssets(): what assets (client-side and large) are necessary?
-- describeState(): describes the current state of the game to a new client
+Returns a string.

 ### simulation